Why Product Design Is a Collaborative Puzzle Process

 We’ve developed a two-step process for future collaboration between designer and manufacturer.
 The initial phase of design development focuses on evaluating materials and identifying the manufacturing process that might be best suited for the projected volumes we want to produce.

 We then engage with the manufacturer and see whether it’s a fit for our program and our future production goals.
 If so, we begin to establish a long-term relationship.
-Repeat programs are a great way to increase joint knowledge, improve working relationships, and boost product quality.
+Repeat programs of collaborative product design are a great way to increase joint knowledge, improve working relationships, and boost product quality.

 Our relationship with the PopFoam production team goes back 16 years.
 From this vantage point, I can see how much the relationship has grown and how much is possible through mutual collaboration and cooperation.